Code-Institute-Submissions/paulday966-milestone1/README.md

 2. How to find Us using Google Maps
 * i Follow the steps in step 1.
 Go to one of the counties
-* ii Find the cafe you want and you will see the Google Map
+* ii Find the cafe you want, and you will see the Google Map
 * iii The user can click on the plus or minus signs in the bottom right hand corner of the How to find us card to zoom in or zoom out.
 This will help them see more or see less of the area
 * iv The user can also click on the View larger map link near the top left hand corner and the map will open up in Google Maps if it's installed, or in a new tab in the default browser